Skip to main content

 Nicole and many other women who I have been lucky to work for and precepted under have shaped me into the student pharmacist I am now and I am excited to continue this legacy and keep empowering my female colleagues and the next generation of pharmacists.
 My mission as a future pharmacist is to hopefully breakdown these language barriers by understanding my future patients in their native tongues and allowing their children to solely be children and not have to worry about remembering the word for “pain” in English because they only know it in Spanish.

-In May of 2021 I received my very first degree, a bachelor’s of arts in Spanish literature with a minor in chemistry and everything seemed so surreal, I could not believe I had made it through those 90 credit hours of prerequisites for pharmacy school when I thought the world was going to end because of organic chemistry II.
+In May of 2021 I received my very first degree, a bachelor’s of arts in Spanish literature with a minor in chemistry and everything seemed so surreal, I could not believe I had made it through those 90 credit hours of prerequisites for pharmacy school when I thought the world was going to end because of organic chemistry 2.
 In fact, the world didn’t end!
 My life in this crazy world of healthcare was just beginning.
 As a first generation Mexican-American and proud daughter of Mexican immigrants, higher education has always seemed like a very unachievable goal both monetarily and logistically.
 Being the first in my family to graduate high school, attend a university, receive a bachelor’s degree, and the first to matriculate into a doctorate program came with many barriers along my path.
 These barriers at the time seemed impossible to overcome and I would constantly ask myself “Can I really do this?” or “Do I actually belong here?”, especially when I didn’t get the “perfect grades”, or I didn’t have the networking connections my peers did.
 These once unachievable goals to the 10 year old little girl who praised Nicole’s white coat became achievable thanks to the support of my friends, family, many mentors I’ve had the honor to have, and to the endless curiosity I have always had when asking the question “Why?”.

 We thank Diana for sharing her inspiring story!
 For those with similar interests, visit the Pharm4Me website for more valuable information on becoming a pharmacist, and to read other inspirational stories, visit the Pharm4Me Blog.